DeEscalWild: A Real-World Benchmark for Automated De-Escalation Training with SLMs: Experiments

 \subsection{Experimental Protocol and Setup}

-\textbf{Evaluation Strategy.~} To quantify the effectiveness of \tool dataset, we employ a pre-post fine-tuning evaluation protocol.
-We measure the performance of base instruct-tuned small models (Zero-Shot) against their fine-tuned counterparts on a held-out test set.
-This comparative analysis isolates the specific value added by the \tool dataset in teaching de-escalation strategies, reasoning, and policy adherence.
-Additionally, we benchmark the fine-tuned small models against Gemini 2.5 Flash, a state-of-the-art Large Language Model (LLM).
-By utilizing a few-shot prompting strategy, we evaluate whether domain-specific fine-tuning enables small models to outperform prompt-engineered large models.
+\textbf{Evaluation strategy.} To quantify the effectiveness of the \tool dataset, we employ a pre-post fine-tuning evaluation protocol.
+We measure the performance of base instruct-tuned models in a zero-shot configuration against their fine-tuned counterparts on a held-out benchmark set.
+This comparative analysis isolates the specific value added by \tool in teaching de-escalation strategies, reasoning, and policy adherence.
+We additionally benchmark the fine-tuned SLMs against Gemini~2.5 Flash, a strong general-purpose LLM baseline, using a few-shot prompting strategy to evaluate whether domain-specific fine-tuning enables compact models to outperform prompt-engineered generalist systems.

-\textbf{Data Splitting.~} We partition the \tool dataset into training (93\%), validation (2\%), and testing (5\%) subsets.
-Crucially, this partitioning is performed at the scenario level to strictly enforce data isolation, ensuring no turns from test conversations appear in the training corpus.
-This held-out test set serves as the primary benchmark for evaluating and comparing performance across all model architectures.
+\textbf{Data splitting.} The \tool dataset comprises 1,350 interactions for model development and 150 interactions in a held-out benchmark set.
+During training, we reserve 3\% of the 1,350 development interactions as a validation split and use the remaining 97\% for training.
+All models are trained using three independent random seeds; each resulting checkpoint is evaluated independently on the held-out benchmark, and we report the mean and standard deviation across the three runs.
+Critically, the split is defined at the scenario level to enforce strict data isolation, ensuring that no dialogue turns from benchmark interactions appear in either the training or validation data.

-\textbf{Implementation Details.~} All experiments were conducted on a single NVIDIA GeForce RTX 3090 GPU (24GB VRAM).
-To ensure computational efficiency, we employed 4-bit Quantized Low-Rank Adaptation (QLoRA).
-The LoRA adapters were configured with a rank $r=16$, a scaling factor $\alpha=32$, and a learning rate of $2 \times 10^{-4}$.
-Models were fine-tuned for 3 epochs with a global batch size of 4, utilizing the AdamW optimizer.
+\textbf{Implementation details.} All experiments were conducted on a single NVIDIA GeForce RTX 3090 GPU (24\,GB VRAM).
+To ensure computational efficiency, we employed 4-bit Quantized Low-Rank Adaptation (QLoRA)~\cite{dettmers2023qlora}.
+The LoRA adapters were configured with rank $r = 16$, scaling factor $\alpha = 32$, and learning rate $2 \times 10^{-4}$.
+Models were fine-tuned for 3 epochs with a global batch size of 4 using the AdamW optimizer~\cite{loshchilov2017decoupled}.

-\textbf{Evaluation Metrics.~} To ensure a robust assessment of response quality, we utilize four complementary metrics.
-Given the open-ended nature of dialogue generation, we interpret these scores specifically within the context of conversational coherence rather than strict translation accuracy.
-For readability, ROUGE-L, BLEU-4, and METEOR are reported on a scale of 0--100, while BERTScore is reported in its standard 0--1 range. \begin{enumerate}[leftmargin=*, topsep=0pt, noitemsep] \item \textbf{ROUGE-L~\cite{lin-2004-rouge}:} Evaluates structural coherence.
-We consider scores exceeding \textbf{15.0} as indicative of acceptable content recall, accounting for the variable length of conversational responses.

-\item \textbf{BLEU-4~\cite{papineni-etal-2002-bleu}:} Measures exact n-gram precision.
-Given the one-to-many nature of open-ended dialogue, scores are intrinsically lower than in translation; we interpret the \textbf{2.0--5.0} range as successful domain adaptation.